mikesol/purescript-deku/README.md

 ## Documentation

 [Here is a guide](https://purescript-deku.netlify.app/) to building apps with Deku.
-The guide is written in Deku and its source code can be found [here](https://github.com/mikesol/deku-documentation). **You should probably start your Deku journey with theis guide.** It contains everything you need to build a Deku app, from bootstrapping a project to `Hello World` to a Discord clone!
+The guide is written in Deku and its source code can be found [here](https://github.com/mikesol/deku-documentation). **You should probably start your Deku journey with this guide.** It contains everything you need to build a Deku app, from bootstrapping a project to `Hello World` to a Discord clone!

 Indexed documentation for Deku is published on [Pursuit](https://pursuit.purescript.org/packages/purescript-deku).
 Deku's structure is currently highly decentralized, so it can be tough to know where to look.
 Here's a small Deku app that acts as a legend for the Pursuit docs.